labrute974/scaffoldinator/README.md

  * At this stage, **builders** only support Ubuntu.
  * Manage package version
+ * Needs to run as root on remote host at the moment
  * Manage package upgrades / downgrades
  * Add more syntax checks / tests of parameters
  * Use of net-ssh library to have remote command streaming output